Genivia/ugrep/README.md

            using recursive search, with one line of context before and after  each matched line:

-                  $ ugrep --color -C1 -R -n -k -tc++ 'FIXME.*'
+                  $ ugrep --color -C1 -R -n -k -tc++ 'FIXME'

-           To  list  all C/C++ comments in a file displaying their line and column numbers using options -n and -k, and option -o that allows for matching patterns across multiple lines:
+           To  list  all C/C++ comments in a file displaying their line and column numbers using options -n and -k, and option -o to restrict the match to the pattern only:

                   $ ugrep -nko -e '//.*' -e '/\*([^*]|(\*+[^*/]))*\*+\/' myfile